Atypical-Consulting/VirtualFileSystem/docs/api/VirtualFileSystem.md

     For example, the path of the node with the path "./temp/file.txt" is "./temp/file.txt".
     The path of the node with the path "./temp/" is "./temp/".

+<a name='Atypical.VirtualFileSystem.Core.Exceptions'></a>

+## Atypical.VirtualFileSystem.Core.Exceptions Namespace
+- **[VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException')** `Class` Exception thrown by the VFS.
+  - **[VFSException(string, Exception)](VFSException.VFSException(string,Exception).md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException.VFSException(string, System.Exception)')** `Constructor` Initializes a new instance of the [VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException') class with a message and an inner exception that is the cause
+    of this exception.
+  - **[VFSException(string)](VFSException.VFSException(string).md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException.VFSException(string)')** `Constructor` Initializes a new instance of the [VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException') class with a message that describes the error.

 <a name='Atypical.VirtualFileSystem.Core.Models'></a>

 ## Atypical.VirtualFileSystem.Core.Models Namespace